GLOBAL MARKETS-Oil hits two-year low; dollar rises ahead of Fed

 NEW YORK, Sept 15 Brent crude fell below $97 per barrel on

-Monday, its lowest in more than two years, as weak Chinese economic data cut the
+Monday to its lowest in more than two years as lackluster Chinese economic data

-prospect for global demand at a time of abundant supply, while expectations that
+lowered prospects for demand at a time of abundant supply, while expectations

-the Federal Reserve will provide new details this week about its plans to raise
+that the Federal Reserve will provide new details this week about its plans to

 Chinese factory output grew at the weakest pace in nearly six years in

-August as growth in other key sectors also cooled, raising fears the world's
+August as growth in other key sectors also cooled, raising fears that the

 "Maybe the pullback on the China data was a little overdone," said Gene